jrblevin/markdown-mode/README.md

 is also non-nil, Markdown Mode will highlight wiki links with missing target file in a different color.
 By default, Markdown Mode only searches for target files in the current directory.
+Search in subdirectories can be enabled by setting `markdown-wiki-link-search-subdirectories` to a non-nil value.
 Sequential parent directory search (as in [Ikiwiki][]) can be enabled by setting `markdown-wiki-link-search-parent-directories` to a non-nil value.